Shinji Ono

-Shinji Ono (小野 伸二, Ono Shinji) is a Japanese professional footballer who plays as a midfielder for J1 League club Hokkaido Consadole Sapporo.
+Shinji Ono (小野 伸二, Ono Shinji) is a Japanese former professional footballer who played as a midfielder.

+He started his senior career with J1 League side Urawa Reds before moving Dutch side Feyenoord in 2001 where he won the UEFA Cup in 2002.
+He returned to Urawa Reds in 2006 where he won the 2006 J League title in his first season back at the club and the 2007 AFC Champions League in his second season.
+He moved to Bundesliga side Bochum in January 2008 but made limited appearances due to injuries.
+He signed for Shimizu S-Pulse in January 2010.
+He subsequently played for Western Sydney Wanderers, Hokkaido Consadole Sapporo and Ryukyu before retiring in 2023.

+He earned 56 caps for the Japan national team.
+He was part of the squads for the 1998, 2002 and 2006 World Cups.

 Career

 Urawa Reds

 Ono grew up in the Shizuoka Prefecture and began his professional career with Urawa Reds in the J1 League in 1998.
 The same year, he became the youngest Japanese player to play at 1998 World Cup, at age 18.
 He caught the attention of foreign clubs with his performance at the 1999 World Youth Championship in Nigeria, where he captained the Japanese Under-20 side that reached the final.
 But later that year, he suffered a severe knee injury in a qualification match for the 2000 Olympics with Japan's Under-23 side, forcing him to miss the rest of the season and Olympic qualifying.

 Feyenoord

 After a strong performance at the 2001 Confederations Cup, Ono moved to Feyenoord of the Dutch Eredivisie in 2001.
 In his first season, he helped Feyenoord win the 2002 UEFA Cup, making him the first Japanese in history to win a European trophy.
 However, a string of injuries kept him sidelined for long periods.
 After he missed the majority of 2004–05, the club sold him.
 His stint at the Rotterdam based club is highly rated and Dutch midfielder Wesley Sneijder said "Shinji Ono is the toughest opponent I've ever faced".